BarryDigby/circrna_original/README.md

 # Notes
 The pipeline uses RNA-Seq data to scan for the presence of circRNAs using a combination of `CIRCexplorer2`, `CIRIquant`, `DCC`, `find_circ`, `circrna_finder`, `mapsplice`.
 There is an option to use all 6 tools `--tool combine` or to use a tool on its own `--tool CIRIquant`.
 Currently developing the tool using a small test dataset, which works for the combine flag however using just one tool on the toy dataset can result in very few circRNAs being called which is an issue for DESeq2.
 You also need to make sure in the Diff Exp section for single tool usage the bash line that strips `.bed` and then `tool_name` to get the basename is lowercase for each tool in the previous process. this is because the nextflow script automatically converts the tool name to lowercase.
 The val(tool) is then stripped from the bed file so you need to make sure they are lower case!

+***

+Differential expression -- the contrast of interest must be labelled as `condition` as this is hardcoded into the automated DE analysis script.
+The reference level, i.e the wild type condition to compare against (tumor vs **normal**, treated vs **untreated**) **must be called normal**.

+For example:

+sample  condition
+rep1_trt  trt
+rep2_trt  trt
+rep3_trt  trt
+rep1  normal
+rep2  normal
+rep3  normal

 # TOOLS
 The container hosts the following circRNA tools: